Matthew 10

 ‘What I tell you in the dark, speak in the daylight; what is whispered in your ear, proclaim from the roofs.
 Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell.’
 Matthew 10:27-28

-They are not to be afraid of anyone who can kill the body but can’t kill the soul, Luke 12:4 / 1 Peter 3:14.
-If they have to fear anyone, it is God Himself, Isaiah 8:13 / Luke 12:5 / Hebrews 10:31, because He is the only one who can destroy both soul and body in hell, Matthew 25:41 / 2 Thessalonians 1:7-9.
+They are not to be afraid of anyone who can kill the body but can’t kill the soul, Matthew 10:28 / Luke 12:4 / 1 Peter 3:14.
+If they have to fear anyone, it is God Himself, Isaiah 8:13 / Luke 12:5 / Hebrews 10:31, because He is the only one who can destroy both soul and body in hell, Matthew 10:28 / Luke 12:5 / Matthew 25:41 / 2 Thessalonians 1:7-9.

 ‘Are not two sparrows sold for a penny?
 Yet not one of them will fall to the ground outside your Father’s care.
 And even the very hairs of your head are all numbered.
 So don’t be afraid; you are worth more than many sparrows.’
 Matthew 10:29-31

-We shouldn’t worry because mankind is worth far more than the sparrows, that is, God will certainly take care of us if He takes care of the sparrows, Matthew 6:25-30 / Romans 8:31-39.
+Just as He knows the sparrows, He certainly knows us all on a personal level, even to the point of knowing how much hair we have on our heads, Matthew 10:30 / Luke 12:7.
+We shouldn’t worry because mankind is worth far more than the sparrows, Matthew 10:31, that is, God will certainly take care of us if He takes care of the sparrows, Matthew 6:25-30 / Romans 8:31-39.

 ‘Whoever acknowledges me before others, I will also acknowledge before my Father in heaven.
 But whoever disowns me before others, I will disown before my Father in heaven.’
 Matthew 10:32-33

-These statements are made when He was advising the twelve before sending them to preach throughout the land of Israel where they would experience some hostility, but He predicts much greater hostility which came after the ascension, Matthew 10:5-42.
+These statements are made when Jesus was advising the twelve before sending them to preach throughout the land of Israel where they would experience some hostility, but He predicts much greater hostility which came after the ascension, Matthew 10:5-42.

-Jesus plainly tells us that we must acknowledge Jesus before others, and by doing so, He will acknowledge us before the Father, Matthew 16:17-18 / Romans 10:9-10 / Revelation 20:15 / Revelation 21:27.
+Jesus plainly tells us that we must acknowledge Jesus before others, and by doing so, He will acknowledge us before the Father, Matthew 10:32 / Luke 12:8 / Matthew 16:17-18 / Romans 10:9-10 / Revelation 20:15 / Revelation 21:27.
+There is also a warning involved if we disown Jesus, He will disown us before the Father, Matthew 10:33 / Luke 12:9 / Luke 9:26 / John 12:42 / 2 Timothy 2:12.
+Peter denied Christ three times but repented and became a great apostle, Luke 22:54-62.

 ‘Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 For I have come to turn “‘a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law—a man’s enemies will be the members of his own household.’
 “Anyone who loves their father or mother more than me is not worthy of me; anyone who loves their son or daughter more than me is not worthy of me.’
 Matthew 10:34-37